 Knowing that meditation is a huge factor in employee engagement and employee experience, our Partnerships team made it a goal to get a meditation provider on board as one of our perks.

-All of your employees will receive a free 12 month premium subscription to Calm through Perkbox.
+All of your employees will receive a free 12 month premium subscription to Aura through Perkbox.
 To give your team a sense of calm and peace of mind, click the banner below.